|

 Photograph Collection, 1900-1920s

-4 b & w copy prints
+4 B/W copy prints

 SWCPC 273

-Images contain photographs of businesses, jails, ranch headquarters, and individuals.
+Contains photographs of businesses, jails, ranch headquarters, and individuals.

-Lynn County, Texas was created in 1876 and organized in 1903.
-It was named after an Alamo
+Lynn County, Texas, was created in 1876 and organized in 1903.
+The county was

-victim, W. Lynn.
-The county seat is Tahoka, Texas and its industry relies on cotton,
+named after an Alamo hero, W. Lynn.
+The county seat is Tahoka, Texas, and its

-peanuts, and grain sorghums.
+industry relies on cotton, peanuts, and grain sorghums.
 They also raise cattle.

 Lynn County, Texas